 - 1/2 capers

 - Brush olive oil lightly over one side of bread.
 Sprinkle lightly with kosher salt and freshly ground black pepper.
-Bake at 350F until lightly browned, about 15 minutes or so.
+Bake until lightly browned, about 15 minutes or so.

 - Meanwhile, heat vegetable oil in a small skillet over med-high heat until shimmering.
 Pat capers dry with paper towels, add to skillet (they should be just covered with oil) and fry until lightly browned and they open like flowers, about 1-2 minutes.
 Drain on paper towels.

 - Mix goat cheese and heavy cream together until smooth and creamy.

 - Assemble bruschetta: Slice the baguette diagonally into 1/2 inch slices, place a tablespoon of goat cheese onto crostini; add red peppers, capers and lemon zest.

 Amount Per Serving: Calories: 333Total Fat: 18gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 33mgSodium: 508mgCarbohydrates: 32gFiber: 2gSugar: 4gProtein: 11g

 This data was provided and calculated by Nutritionix.